Rio de Janeiro bid for the 2016 Summer Olympics: Election

 The election of the host city took place at Bella Center on October 2, 2009, in Copenhagen, during the 121st IOC Session.
 Rio de Janeiro was the third city to present plans to the IOC members, entering the Hall A of Bella Center at 12:05 (CEST) with a delegation of 60 people, among bid leaders, government authorities and athletes.
 João Havelange made the opening speech and invited everyone to celebrate his centenary in Rio de Janeiro in 2016.
 Carlos Arthur Nuzman was the next speaker, talking about experiences of the Olympic movement, and who introduced the iconic map of past Olympic host cities.
-Governor Sérgio Cabral then spoke about projects related to security and transportation, followed by Henrique Meirelles, who explained the economic situation of Brazil.
+Governor Sérgio Cabral Filho then spoke about projects related to security and transportation, followed by Henrique Meirelles, who explained the economic situation of Brazil.
 Mayor Eduardo Paes was responsible for presenting the venues plan alongside Carlos Roberto Osório, while they were complemented by Olympic sailor Isabel Swan, who stated that the project had been made thinking on athletes.
 Swan cited the other athletes present in the plenary: former football player Pelé, Paralympic swimmer Daniel Dias and junior athlete Bárbara Leôncio.
 After that, President Luiz Inácio Lula da Silva made a plea to bring the Games for the first time to South America, saying that was "time to light the Olympic cauldron in a tropical country".
 Nuzman returned and concluded the presentation, which included a short film (called Unity) by Academy Award nominated director Fernando Meirelles, and a music video (called Celebration) with an English version of "Aquele Abraço" by Gilberto Gil.